zama-ai/concrete/docs/user/basics/compiling_and_executing.md

 ## Compiling the function

-To compile the function, you need to provide what are the inputs that it's expecting.
+To compile the function, you need to identify the inputs that it is expecting.
 In the example function above, `x` and `y` could be scalars or tensors (though, for now, only dot between tensors are supported), they can be encrypted or clear, they can be signed or unsigned, they can have different bit-widths.
 So, we need to know what they are beforehand.
 We can do that like so:

 <!--python-test:cont-->
 ```python